symfony/symfony-docs/configuration/env_var_processors.rst

 Custom Environment Variable Processors
 --------------------------------------

-It's also possible to add your own processors for environment variables.
+It is also possible to add your own processors for environment variables.
 First, create a class that implements :class:`Symfony\\Component\\DependencyInjection\\EnvVarProcessorInterface`::